A tree distinguishing polynomial: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Priscila Do Nascimento Biller, Caroline Colijn and G\'abor Hetyei for helpful comments.
-The author is supported by the grant of the Federal Government of Canada's Canada 150 Research Chair program to Dr.~Caroline Colijn.
+This work was supported by the grant of the Federal Government of Canada's Canada 150 Research Chair program to Dr.~Caroline Colijn.